NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 - Copy dashboard and client-display built apps to ``service/src/main/resources/public`` so the spring boot app can host the dashboard and the client-display web-applications
 - Generate runtime artifact: ``mvn package`` in the service project

-Of course this doesn't cover then entire build cycle so please familiarize yourself with all of the pom.xml and package.json files.
+Of course this doesn't cover the entire build cycle so please familiarize yourself with all of the pom.xml and package.json files.
-Now that you have the runtime artifact, you can start the SkillTree dashboard and service like this:
+Now that you have the runtime artifact, you can start the SkillTree dashboard and service using the following command:

 ```bash
 java -jar service/target/skills-service-<version>.jar